john-science/john-science.github.io/_posts/2024-05-01-navigating-linux-file-system.md

 bin boot etc home lib lib64 media mnt opt root sbin sys tmp usr var
 ```

-The `cd` command also has a special argument that will "go back to the last directory I was in":
+The `cd` command also has a special argument that will "go back to the last directory I was in" (`cd -`):

 ```shell
 $ cd /